rails/rails/guides/source/en/association_basics.md

 * `collection.build(attributes = {}, ...)`
 * `collection.create(attributes = {})`

-In all of these methods, `collection` is replaced with the symbol passed as the first argument to `has_many`, and `collection_singular` is replaced with the singularized version of that symbol..
+In all of these methods, `collection` is replaced with the symbol passed as the first argument to `has_many`, and `collection_singular` is replaced with the singularized version of that symbol.
 For example, given the declaration:

 ```ruby
 class Customer < ActiveRecord::Base